Extradosed bridge: Poland

 The widest extradosed bridge in the world is Most autostradowy w Mszanie (MA 532) on A1 autostrada (Poland).

 Sri Lanka

-Sri Lanka's Road Development Authority is planning to construct an extra-dosed bridge over Kelani River as part of a project aimed at improving traffic condition around existing New Kelani Bridge.
-The construction will begin in 2017.

-This Project was completed in November 2021.
+Sri Lanka's Road Development Authority constructed the New Kelani river bridge, an extradosed bridge over the Kelani River, as part of a project aimed at improving traffic condition around the existing New Kelani Bridge.
+The total length of the bridge is 380m with a 180m main span and two 100m side spans.
+The project was completed in November 2021.

 Tanzania

 Tanzanite Bridge is the first extradosed bridge in United Republic of Tanzania.
 The 6.23-kilometre bridge will attempt to relieve the traffic bottleneck by connecting the area near Coco Beach and Agakan Hospital in Dar es Salaam with a four-lane bridge (1 km) on the sea.
 Construction is scheduled to start in the latter half of the year for completion in 2021.
 From the total length of 6.23 km, the length of the new bridge is 1.03 km.
 The main bridge itself is 670m long and is designed as an extradosed bridge with a maximum span of 125m.
 The road consists of a 4.52 km section where two lanes has been expanded to four lanes and a new 0.68 km section.